pjoppi/pjoppi.github.io/tos.md

 ## Disclaimer

 The Bot is provided **"as is"** without any warranties.
-We are not responsible for any issues with your RDP instance, verification results, or any consequences from using the command.
+We are not responsible for any issues with the bot at any explicit time.

 ## Termination